LCAS/ros-docker-images/README.md

-# Official L-CAS enabled ROS base images
+# Official L-CAS enabled ROS base images (with or without Desktop)

 Use this as the base image for your ROS containerisation projects.